zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         Figure 3: Autonomous Database Details Page

     - If you don’t see the “*Available*” icon shown below, click the *Start* button at the top to start the instance.
-When the *Confirm* dialog appears, click the *Start* may take as long as 15 minutes) until the “*AVAILABLE*” message appears there before proceeding.
+When the *Confirm* dialog appears, click the *Start*.
+It may take as long as 15 minutes until the “*AVAILABLE*” message appears there before proceeding.
 You might periodically refresh your browser page.
 If the database had already been started, forge ahead.

         ![](./media/image7.png)